Smart Referrals resources

 - QHSRs (or Queensland Health Smart Referrals) that remain in the list until the referral has been completed, cancelled or declined.

-Updating or continuing the referral opens a copy of the original referral and extracts the most recent data from the clinical practice management system.
+Updating the referral opens a copy of the original referral and extracts the most recent data from the clinical practice management system.

-Enter a reason for updating or continuing the referral and attach or add any supporting information from the standard clinical information section and the attachments section.
+Enter a reason for updating the referral and attach or add any supporting information from the standard clinical information section and the attachment section.